vrtmrz/obsidian-livesync/updates.md

   - Compiler, framework, and dependencies have been upgraded.
   - Due to standing for these impacts (especially in esbuild and svelte,) terser has been introduced.
     Feel free to notify your opinion to me!
 I do not like to obfuscate the code too.
+- 0.19.17
+  - Fixed:
+    - Now nested ignore files could be parsed correctly.
+    - The unexpected deletion of hidden files in some cases has been corrected.
+    - Hidden file change is no longer reflected on the device which has made the change itself.
+  - Behaviour changed:
+    - From this version, the file which has `:` in its name should be ignored even if on Linux devices.

 ...
 To continue on to `updates_old.md`.